100 prisoners problem: Asymptotics

-Since the sequence of probabilities is monotonically decreasing, the prisoners survive with the cycle-following strategy in more than 30% of cases independently of the number of prisoners.
+Since the sequence of probabilities is monotonically decreasing, the prisoners survive with the cycle-following strategy in more than 30% of cases independent of the number of prisoners.

 Optimality

 In 2006, Eugene Curtin and Max Warshauer gave a proof for the optimality of the cycle-following strategy.
 The proof is based on an equivalence to a related problem in which all prisoners are allowed to be present in the room and observe the opening of the drawers.
 Mathematically, this equivalence is based on Foata's transition lemma, a one-to-one correspondence of the (canonical) cycle notation and the one-line notation of permutations.
 In the second problem, the survival probability is independent of the chosen strategy and equal to the survival probability in the original problem with the cycle-following strategy.
 Since an arbitrary strategy for the original problem can also be applied to the second problem, but cannot attain a higher survival probability there, the cycle-following strategy has to be optimal.